ChrisWhealy/parse-sap-odata/README.md

 ### Test Parser

-To test only the parsing process, run the `parse_all` test:
+To test only the intermediate parsing process, run the `parse_all` test:

 ```bash
 $ cargo test parse_all -- --nocapture